|

 of green, teal, and black just happened to fit perfectly with

 our colour scheme.
-So to did the painting hanging above the fireplace,
+So did the painting hanging above the fireplace,

 which we opted to keep along with the accessories on the mantle.